-Written assignments must be typed and are due at the beginning of the class period.
-Assignments delivered after that will receive a lower grade according to the following schedule: an A- essay that is delivered up to 24 hours late will receive a B+, an A- essay that is delivered between 24 and 48 hours late will receive a B, and so on.
+Written assignments must be typed and are due, on paper, at the beginning of the class period.
+Budget time for printing.
+Assignments delivered after the beginning of class will receive a lower grade according to the following schedule: an A- essay that is delivered up to 24 hours late will receive a B+, an A- essay that is delivered between 24 and 48 hours late will receive a B, and so on.

 Quizzes (25%).
 Monday and Wednesday quizzes are based on the reading for that day.
 Friday quizzes are based on the previous two days of lecture and discussion; you may use your notes for this quiz as well as your textbooks.
-Each quiz is worth 1% and there will be 27 quizzes.
+Each quiz is worth 1% and there will be 28 quizzes.
 There will be no make-ups for missed quizzes.
-However, because there are two extra quizzes (#26 and #27), you can miss two quizzes without harming your grade.
+However, because there are three extra quizzes (#26, #27, and #28), you can miss three quizzes without harming your grade.
 Think of these extra points as free passes: you can use them to go to the beach, or you can use them when you're sick.
 Because this system is based on numbers, you don't need to explain why you missed class; the math will take care of it automatically.
 Of course, you'll still be responsible for the material discussed in class.
-But once you've used the two free passes, they're gone.
+But once you've used the three free passes, they're gone.
 My advice is to save them for when you're sick or need to care for a relative.

 Recitation (10%).
 Part of becoming intimate with a play or poem is learning it by heart.
 For this class you will memorize two speeches and recite during office hours.
 Each speech must be fifteen lines or longer.
 Choose the speeches from one of the plays we are reading this semester.
-Grades will be assigned on the following basis: you know the speech, but stumble your way through it and don't observe the meter = C range; you know the speech letter-perfect and observe the meter, but haven't done much with pauses, emphasis, tone = B range; you know the speech letter-perfect, observe the meter, and dramatize it with your voice = A range.
+Grades will be assigned on the following basis: C range = you know the speech, but stumble your way through it and don't observe the meter; B range = you know the speech letter-perfect and observe the meter, but haven't done much with pauses, emphasis, tone; A range = you know the speech letter-perfect, observe the meter, and dramatize it with your voice.
 Don't memorize a speech you don't understand: we'll have a conversation afterward about what it means.